 General presentation: Manuscripts must be written using 12 point Times New Roman font with one and a half-line spacing, on one side only of letter paper (21.5 x 27.9 cm) using 2 cm margins on all sides.
 Pages must be numbered consecutively in the top right corner, and lines must be numbered on the left, starting with number one, on all pages.
 The main body of the text must be indented.
 Headings must be in upper case, left-justified on a separate line with no full stop following, e.g. MATERIAL AND METHODS.
 Only the first letter of sub-headings is capitalised.
 Primary sub-headings (e.g. Experimental design) should be left-justified; secondary sub-headings are left-justified and italicised.
 Do not use underlining and do not number sub-headings or itemised lists.
 In the text, numbers must be written in numerals.
 When a sentence begins with a number or when necessary for clarity, this should be written in words.
 A decimal point must be preceded by a number (e.g. 0.5 not .5).
 All measurements must be reported in SI units (www.nist.gov/pml/pubs/sp811/) unless it is normal practice in a discipline to use derivatives (e.g. the Curie international unit).
 Dates must be formatted as 07 September, 1954 in the text, but they may be abbreviated in tables and figures.
 Use the 24-hour clock for times of day (e. g.
 13:00 h).
 Chemical nomenclature must be expressed using the Biochemical Society Standards (Biochem J 209, 1-27, 1983), generic names (in lower caps) must be used for medications.
 If brands and sources of medications need to be included, this should be included as a foot-note.
 Enzymes must be identified at first mention, in accordance with the Enzyme Commission of the International Union of Biochemistry.
 Latin terminology and abbreviations commonly used in scientific literature, such as in vitro, in vivo, ad libitum must be italicised.
 Scientific names of animal species should be mentioned once in the text, complete and in brackets, subsequently only the common name should be used.
 Probability values must be presented as P<0.05 or P<0.01.
 Standard deviation, standard error of the mean and confidence intervals are abbreviated as follows: SD, SEM and CI, respectively.

-These are used to define abbreviations used in table titles, commercial brands, the name and address of companies.
+Footnotes: These are used to indicate web page addresses and to define abbreviations used in table titles, commercial brands, the name and address of companies.
 They must be indicated with numbers.

 For journal articles: